Anita Nowak is currently a Visiting Fellow at the Sauvé Foundation.

 Anita graduated from McGill with a Bachelor of Commerce (1997), completed a Graduate Diploma in Communication Studies at Concordia (1999), obtained a Master’s in Media and Communication Studies from Singapore’s Nanyang Technological University (2001) and successfully defended her PhD in the Department of Integrated Studies in Education at McGill in August, 2011.

-In May 2012, she expects to become certified as a Professional and Personal Coach and will be launching Legatum Coaching devoted to helping individuals develop their Lifetime Legacy Plan.
+In May 2012, she became certified as a Professional and Personal Coach and plans to soon launch Legatum Coaching, devoted to helping individuals develop their Lifetime Legacy Plan.

 Anita’s doctoral work involved narrative inquiry interviews with social entrepreneurs to inform a concept she calls “Empathic Action.”
 Her long-term goal is two-fold: First, to inspire individuals (especially youth) to become more socially engaged.
 Second, to work with enlightened business leaders and social entrepreneurs to fast-track a vibrant pluralist social economy.